TrumanGIT/True-North/README.md

 [⚒️ Modding, Simplified]

 Modding Skyrim in 2025 is no easy task.
-To get the best possible experience, you need to master countless tools — xEdit, DynDOLOD, xLODGen, Grass Cache, Creation Kit, Pandora, Synthesis, Wrye Bash (the list goes on and on).
+To get the best possible experience, you need to master countless tools — xEdit, DynDOLOD, xLODGen, Grass Cache, Creation Kit, Pandora, Synthesis, Wrye Bash, Bodyslide (the list goes on and on).
 Let me handle all of that for you.

 The list automatically configures itself — no manual setup is needed in game.